chlc3d/natural-number-calculation-engine/README.md

 ## I/O Commands
 The natural number calculation engine has some basic character-based I/O facilities.
-### INPT
+### READ
 Read the next character from the input tape, and write the number which corresponds to it to the next cell on the program tape.

 The I/O mapping determines the number to write to the program tape.

-If the INPT command is executed when the input tape is exhausted, 0 will be written to the next cell on the program tape.
+If the READ command is executed when the input tape is exhausted, 0 will be written to the next cell on the program tape.

-### OUTP
+### WRIT
-The OUTP command examines the next cell on the program tape.
+The WRIT command examines the next cell on the program tape.
 If it is a number in the valid I/O range, it writes the character corresponding to that number to the output tape.

 The I/O mapping determines the character to write to the output tape.
-The mapping of numbers to characters is implementation-defined, but must match that of the INPT command.
+The mapping of numbers to characters is implementation-defined, but must match that of the READ command.

-It is undefined behavior to execute the OUTP command when it is followed by another command rather than number.
+It is undefined behavior to execute the WRIT command when it is followed by another command rather than number.
 It is undefined behavior to attempt to output a number outside of the I/O range.

-### OUTPD
+### WRITD
-The behavior of the OUTPD command is implementation-defined.
-Its inteded use is for debugging NNCE programs.
+The behavior of the WRITD command is implementation-defined.
+Its intended use is for debugging NNCE programs.